 A policy is a principle or guideline to direct and limit the organization's actions in pursuit of long-term goals.

 A metric is a standard of measurement by which efficiency, performance, progress, and quality can be assessed.

 To learn more about how this framework can help you build a higher performing team, click the button below to schedule a free chat with me.

 Take this 15-question survey to gauge your team's effectiveness in speed, quality, and predictability.

 Josh helped me see things differently.
 I work more collaboratively now.
 I have learned how to pay attention to other's thoughts and feelings and see that my way is not always the best way.

 Charlie, Founder & CTO

-I wrote my first code as a curious kid on an Apple II Plus in the early 80's.
+I wrote my first code as a curious kid on an Apple II Plus in the early 80s.
 In 1994, I started my career as an engineer.
 Curiosity about how people work steered me into engineering management over 15 years ago.
 For the past ten years, I have also focused on mentoring and coaching individuals and teams.
-I have a bachelors in Physics, a Masters in Organizational Leadership, and over 20 years of study in humanistic psychology, based primarily on the work of Virginia Satir, a pioneer in human systems thinking.
-I have attended and facilitated over 400 days of personal growth, career development, and leadership trainings around the world.
-In my career I have held multiple leadership roles in technology startups.
+I have a bachelors in Physics, a Master's in Organizational Leadership, and over 20 years of study in humanistic psychology, based primarily on the work of Virginia Satir, a pioneer in human systems thinking.
+I have attended and facilitated over 400 days of personal growth, career development, and leadership training around the world.
+In my career, I have held multiple leadership roles in technology startups.
 I am an Agile Leadership Journey Guide and have trained extensively with Crafted Leadership.
 I am excited to share the tools of discovery that I have used to help others, and myself.